mbuckler/personal-website/content/post/docker-use.md

 	using `docker run` to create Docker containers.
 It is in these containers that you will run or develop your code.
-If you would like other people to be able to use your Docker image you can push to DockerHub (with `docker push`), and if you wan't to use someone else's image you can pull from DockerHub (with `docker pull`).
+If you would like other people to be able to use your Docker image you can push to DockerHub (with `docker push`), and if you want to use someone else's image you can pull from DockerHub (with `docker pull`).

 * How do I write a Dockerfile?